Many people wonder whether eggs are classed as dairy or not, especially if they're following a dairy-free diet or have lactose intolerance.

 4. Chia Seeds

 Chia seeds can be used similarly to flaxseeds as an egg substitute.
-Mix 1 tablespoon of chia seeds with 3 tablespoons of water, let it sit for a few minutes untilit thickens up, then use it in place of one egg in baked goods.
+Mix 1 tablespoon of chia seeds with 3 tablespoons of water.
+Let it sit for a few minutes until it thickens.
+Then, use it instead of one egg in baked goods.

 5. Commercial Egg Replacer

 Egg replacers, available in most health food stores, can replace eggs in various recipes, including cakes, cookies, and pancakes.
-Follow the instructions on the package to determine the appropriate amount of egg replacer to use.
+Follow the instructions on the package to use the right amount of egg replacer.

 Keep in mind that some of these substitutes may not work well in all recipes.
 Experimenting with different substitutes can help identify which one works best for each recipe.